-The artefacts deployment process is depicted in figure 4 where in line (1)-(4) the artefacts communicates with the resource manager to provide their profile, level number, static location and security policy.
+The artefacts deployment process is depicted in Figure 4 where in line (1)-(4) the artefacts communicates with the resource manager to provide their profile, level number, static location and security policy.
 In (5) - (6) the artefacts start the discovery process to identify the nearby peer artefacts.
 For using artefacts and retrieving location information, application initially communicates with the Resource Manager, and once the identity of the artefacts are found from resource manager (as a consequence of artefacts wrappers deployment process), the application can directly communicate with the artefacts for retrieving location data in addition to artefacts other services if any.
 In the current version, two communication modes are provided: Polling and Subscription.
-Since most of the current tracking sensor technologies are radio based, static artefacts associate Detection Time/Time of Flight (TOF) and Received Signal Strength Indicator (RSSI) with the discovered artefacts, which are internally used by Prottoy to resolve conflict and increase identification accuracy.
-That means when two static artefacts identify same mobile artefact in their vicinity, these two parameters are used in conjunction by Prottoy to tag the correct location.
-However, all these phases are encapsulated by Prottoy's virtual artefact component [8].
-In the next subsection, we will present the programming model for the application developers to demonstrate these interactions.
+Since most of the current tracking sensor technologies are radio artefacts associate based. static Detection Time/Time of Flight (TOF) and Received Signal Strength Indicator (RSSI) with the discovered artefacts, which are internally used by Prottoy to resolve conflict and increase identification accuracy.